 - The wick of the candle is too small to be significant

-- The rejection happens too far away from important area on the chart
+- The rejection happens too far away from important areas on the chart

 By ignoring trades that meet one of the four previously listed criteria, we can filter out the ‘bad trades’.
 It’s no mistake that top of the list is going against the trend.
 Counter-trend trading is very difficult and typically something that should only be attempted by advanced traders with a very fine-tuned system with very well-defined risk: reward criteria for when to take such trades.
 The other three are really about the 'quality' of the setup in which the rejection is happening.
 Taking only the highest quality setups means fewer trades but greatly improves the win:loss ratio of the trading system.